How to buy Pfizer shares

 Own Pfizer shares in just a few minutes.

-Pfizer Inc is a drug manufacturers—general business with stocks listed in the US.
-Pfizer shares (PFE) are listed on the NYSE and all prices are listed in US Dollars.
+Pfizer Inc (PFE) is a leading drug manufacturers-general business with stocks listed in the US.
+It opened the day at N/A after a previous close of US$N/A. During the day the price has varied from a low of USDN/A to a high of USDN/A. Pfizer is listed on the NYSE.
+All prices are listed in US Dollars.

 How to buy shares in Pfizer